 Bring site online

-In all probability you already have a domain in use.
-Connecting to Squarespace is a bit of a hassle and you may need to get some help from your hoster (hosting provider).
-Incidentally, there is also an option to connect GSuite from Google to Squarespace and then you could do with only Domain hosting.
+In all probability, you already have a domain in use.
+Connecting to Squarespace is a bit of a hassle, and you may need to get some help from your hoster (hosting provider).
+Incidentally, there is also an option to connect GSuite from Google to Squarespace, and then you could do with only Domain hosting.
 You then use Gmail via GSuite.
 That is a bit too far for here, but the bottom line is that putting your site live is not always easy, but that is not so much due to Squarespace.
 This is a bit of a challenge in general.
 You can also host your domain there, but we have no experience with that yet.

 Maintenance and optimization

 Once our site was launched, many of the benefits of Squarespace became clearer to us.
 The code of the pages is very suitable for search engine optimization (SEO) and also for Social Media.
 There are extensive statistics and a link with Google Analytics is a small thing.
 You can use a handy app for maintaining the site as well as for statistics.
-Adding and changing texts is really easy and so are images.
+Adding and changing texts is really easy, and so are images.

 What are the drawbacks we found after a year?
 The greatest shortcoming is version management.
-You cannot prepare future versions of your pages and you will soon be working with copies and so on.
+You cannot prepare future versions of your pages, and you will soon be working with copies and so on.
 It is so very difficult to prepare or share larger changes.
 The other drawback is multilingualism.
-There are actually no possibilities for this and that means that you should create and maintain multiple sites next to each other.
+There are actually no possibilities for this, and that means that you should create and maintain multiple sites next to each other.
 The non-standard offering of the option to use Facebook Pixel is also a downside.
 Also, the options for privacy settings (GDPR) are fairly limited.
 A cookie warning is all there is by default and no opt-out options.

 Interim score after one year

 The great success of Online Webbuilders such as Squarespace , Wix and Webflow is completely clear to us.
 Fast on the road, beautiful designs, good options, no code and no hassle about hosting.
 It is a logical choice for the commercial individual or smaller company who want to quickly create a professional site and also regularly want to work with it.
 It is more user-friendly and requires much less maintenance than, for example, Wordpress.
-It seems to be a safe method and the hosting also meets the requirements.
-There are also useful modules such as a blog that you can quickly prepare.
+Furthermore, it seems to be a safe method and the hosting also meets the requirements.
+There are also useful modules, such as a blog that you can quickly prepare.
 The support via email and tickets has been very satisfactory so far.
-We were already very happy with the start, the design and the build, but after a year we are still fine with the choice for Squarespace.
+We were already very happy with the start, the design and the build, but after a year we are still fine with the choice of Squarespace.